vmware-tanzu/velero/site/docs/master/install-overview.md

     [--pod-annotations] \
 ```

-The `--secret-file` argument is optional if using node-based IAM policies.
+When using node-based IAM policies, `--secret-file` is not required, but `--no-secret` is required for confirmation.

 For provider-specific instructions, see: